-- (a) whether the whole or only part of the appeal is opposed and if only a part, which part; - (b) whether any conditions of approval of an application are opposed and which conditions; - (c) whether the relief sought by the appellant is opposed; and - (d) the grounds for opposing the appeal including any finding of fact or conclusions of law in dispute; - (e) a clear statement of relief sought on appeal.
+- (a) whether the whole or only part of the appeal is opposed and if only a part, which part; - (b) whether any conditions of approval of an application are opposed and which conditions; - (c) whether the relief sought by the appellant is opposed; - (d) the grounds for opposing the appeal including any finding of fact or conclusions of law in dispute; - (e) a clear statement of relief sought on appeal.

-130 Screening of appeal
+132 Screening of appeal

-- (1) When the appeal authority receives a Notice of Appeal, it must screen such Notice to determine whether: - (a) It complies with the form specified in Annexure A; - (b) it is submitted within the required time limit; and, - (c) the appeal authority has jurisdiction over the appeal. - (2) If a Notice of Appeal does not comply with the form specified in Annexure A, the appeal authority must return the Notice of Appeal to the appellant, indicating what information is

-- missing and require that information to be provided and returned to the appeal authority by the appellant within a specific time period. - (3) If the Notice of Appeal is not provided and returned to the appeal authority with the requested information within the specified time period, the appealant's appeal will be considered abandoned and the appeal authority must notify the parties in writing accordingly. - (4) If the Notice of Appeal is received by the appeal authority after the required time limit has expired, the party seeking to appeal is deemed to have abandoned the appeal and the appeal authority will notify the parties in writing. - (5) If the appeal relates to a matter that appears to be outside the jurisdiction of the appeal authority, it must notify the parties in writing. - (6) The appeal authority may invite the parties to make submissions on its jurisdiction and it will then determine, based on any submissions received, if it has jurisdiction over the appeal and must notify the parties in writing of the decision.
+- (1) When the appeal authority receives a Notice of Appeal, it must screen such Notice to determine whether: - (a) It complies with the form approved by the Council; - (b) it is submitted within the required time limit; and, - (c) the appeal authority has jurisdiction over the appeal. - (2) If a Notice of Appeal does not comply with the formapproved by the Council, the appeal authority must return the Notice of Appeal to the appellant, indicating what information is missing and require that information to be provided and returned to the appeal authority by the appellant within a specific time period. - (3) If the Notice of Appeal is not provided and returned to the appeal authority with the requested information within the specified time period, the appellant's appeal will be considered abandoned and the appeal authority must notify the parties in writing accordingly. - (4) If the Notice of Appeal is received by the appeal authority after the required time limit has expired, the party seeking to appeal is deemed to have abandoned the appeal and the appeal authority will notify the parties in writing. - (5) If the appeal relates to a matter that appears to be outside the jurisdiction of the appeal authority, it must notify the parties in writing. - (6) The appeal authority may invite the parties to make submissions on its jurisdiction and it will then determine, based on any submissions received, if it has jurisdiction over the appeal and must notify the parties in writing of the decision. - (7) The provisions of this section apply, with the necessary changes, to a notice to oppose an appeal contemplated in section 132.